otokatli/personal-webpage/content/publication/tokatli-2011-b/index.md

 publication: In IEEE International Conference on Mechatronics
 publication_short: In *Mechatronics*

 abstract: We propose using series elastic actuation (SEA) in micro mechanical devices to achieve precise control of the interaction forces.
-Using μSEA for force control removes the need for high-precision force sensors/actuators and allows for accurate force control through simple position control of the deflection of a compliant coupling element.
+Using mSEA for force control removes the need for high-precision force sensors/actuators and allows for accurate force control through simple position control of the deflection of a compliant coupling element.
 In this work, we employ a design optimization framework to design this element.
-The proposed design framework ensures robustness of the design while simultaneously optimizing multiple objective
+The proposed design framework ensures robustness of the design while simultaneously optimizing multiple objective functions.
+The robust design optimization method relies on the Sensitivity Region concept which minimizes the change of the objective function with respect to the small changes in the design variables.
+Once the optimal design is obtained, a non-overshooting controller is implemented for the mSEA to achieve accurate force tracking without ever exceeding the reference force input.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.